toddledev/documentation/docs/19-guides/02-security/index.md

 # How to keep your Nordcraft app secure

 Nordcraft is a front-end visual framework.
-That means everything you add to your application including logic, configuration, or data, is visible to anyone using your app in a browser.
+As with any front-end application, all logic, configuration, and data, is visible to the user.
+Any information such as API keys, that should remain hidden from the user, should be stored in the back-end and should not be included in your Nordcraft application.

 This guide covers the key things you should know to keep your Nordcraft projects safe and secure, especially when working with APIs or any sensitive information.